 Fair Insurance Access

 The Amputee Coalition continues to work on the Federal "Fair Insurance for Amputees Act" (formerly the Prosthetic and Orthotic Parity Act).
-A bill has been introduced in the Senate (S. 773), and the House of Representatives (H.R.
-4175).
-Given the makeup and changes within the 112th Congress, we continue to build relationships with new members, and are approaching past supporters to urge them to support fair insurance access and independence for the limb loss community.
+A bill has been introduced in House (H.R.
+3020), and is pending reintroduction in the Senate.
+Given the current makeup of the 113th Congress, we continue to build relationships with new members, and are approaching past supporters to urge them to support fair insurance access and independence for the limb loss community.

 Limb Loss Awareness Month

 The Amputee Coalition has identified April as "National Limb Loss Awareness Month."
-In 2011, we saw nearly 40 states sign Gubernatorial Proclamations declaring April as Limb Loss Awareness Month.
-In 2012, President Obama signed a letter expressing support for Limb Loss Awareness month, and again nearly 40 Governors signed proclamations in their state.
+Since 2012, we’ve seen 45 states sign Gubernatorial Proclamations declaring April as Limb Loss Awareness Month, as well as several cities and communities.
+In 2012, President Obama signed a letter expressing support for Limb Loss Awareness month.
 These proclamations have already provided a significant platform for the limb loss community and raise awareness of prevention, education, support, and other issues affecting the limb loss community, as well as provide a time to recognize, celebrate, and support the limb loss community.

 Recognition for Limb Loss Awareness Month has taken several forms.
 In the 111th Congress, we worked with Representative John Duncan from Tennessee to introduce H.Res 1056 which would designate April as National Limb Loss Awareness Month.
 Although the 112th Congress has decided not to pass resolutions, this was an important initiative for the Amputee Coalition that began our efforts for Limb Loss Awareness Month, and we were able to get bipartisan support from 18 cosponsors in our early efforts.